 - In the event that your tenant abandons your property

 - To show the property to a contractor, or potential tenant and buyer

 - To make required improvements, alterations, or repairs

 6. Repairs & Maintenance

-Did you know that your Woodstock tenants can withhold paying rent if you neglect a repair problem?
+Did you know that your Woodstock tenant can withhold paying rent if you neglect a repair problem?
 That’s right!
 The Georgia landlord-tenant law gives renters’ the right to habitable premises.

-What you want to do is clearly set out both of your maintenance responsibilities in the lease or rental agreement.
+What you want to do is clearly set out both of your maintenance responsibilities when you create the lease agreement document.
 You could, for instance, state that it’s the tenant’s responsibility to keep the unit clean and sanitary.

 You could also state that it’s the tenant’s responsibility to alert you to dangerous or defective conditions in the premises.